 Clean Up Tips for Preschool

 A successful clean up begins with a successful setup.
 Label the tubs or containers that hold materials in your centers.
 I use sticky pockets that were purchased at the Target Dollar Spot.
 I cut a small notch to make it easier when inserting and removing labels.
 Make labels that include a picture and words in a simple clear font.
 Attach labels on both ends of each tub and on the shelf.
 Kids will know where each tub belongs and will be successful whichever way they replace the tub.
-The clear pockets are great, but I’ve found that clear packing tape works best to attach labels to the shelves.
+The clear pockets are great, but I’ve found that clear packing tape works just as well to attach labels to the shelves.

 Labeling tubs and shelves is the very first step in setting the stage for a successful clean up.

 Less Is More

 Another tip for setting the stage for success is putting fewer materials out on the shelves, especially at the beginning of the year.
 When fewer things are out, kids have less to clean up.
 If a child sees so many materials out on the floor, the task becomes overwhelming.
 Fewer resources increase the speed for cleaning up.

 Select materials wisely, just enough to keep kids engaged.
 For example, at the beginning of the school year, I would have a couple of dolls (with no clothes!), a few plates, and a few pieces of plastic fruit.
 Enough to encourage play but not so much that clean up is an issue.

 Choose items that are easy to use, that are intuitive, so children will know what to do without a lot of coaching.
 (Of course, I introduce the materials to the children before they use them.
 See below for more about that.)
 For example, in the ABC Center, I would have three tubs of activities at the beginning of the year:

 High Interest Centers